montest/montest.github.io/_posts/2023-03-16-StochasticMethodsForOptimQuantifWithPyTorchPart1.md

 collection: blog posts
 excerpt: "
 <img align='left' src='/images/posts/quantization/pytorch/1d/stochastic_lloyd_1d_method_comparison_M_1000000.svg' width='250' >
-In this post, I present a PyTorch implementation of the stochastic version of the Lloyd algorithm in order to build Optimal Quantizers of $X$, a random variable of dimension one.
+In this post, I present a PyTorch implementation of the stochastic version of the Lloyd algorithm, aka K-means, in order to build Optimal Quantizers of $X$, a random variable of dimension one.
 The use of PyTorch allows me perform all the numerical computations on GPU and drastically increase the speed of the algorithm.

 All explanations are accompanied by some code examples in Python and is available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)."